Ralph Yarl: What we know about the shooting of Black teen in Kansas City

 A Black teenager went to pick up his younger brothers from a friend’s house, accidentally rang the doorbell at the wrong address and was shot twice by a white homeowner.
 Now, protesters, celebrities and civil rights figures are demanding justice.
 Rachel Sharp reports

-Ralph Yarl found himself lying in a hospital bed with gunshot wounds to the left forehead and right arm.
+Last week, Ralph Yarl found himself lying in a hospital bed with gunshot wounds to his left forehead and right arm.

 He is alive but his family says he has a long road to recovery ahead – a recovery that threatens to derail his dreams of going off to college to pursue a career in engineering.